How to Update Your Preference in cPanel?

-You’ll provide the user’s complete name, the username, the domain with which the new user should be affiliated, and, if desired, an alternate email address for the user.
+You’ll provide the user’s complete name, username, the domain with which the new user should be affiliated, and if desired, an alternate email address for the user.
 Additionally, you’ll be prompted to create a password for the user.

 - Email allows you to enable/disable email accounts for the new user and also set a limit for how much space each account can have.

 - FTP allows you to enable/disable accounts from being able to access your hosting setup via FTP.
 FTP can be used to upload files to your website.
 You can choose what directory the new user will have access to, and limit the space they can use.